genebarker/debian/README.md

 ## `lapsj.conf` Linux / Apache / PostgreSQL / Samba / Java App Box Setup

-This configuration is the reason why this repo exists.

-It extends the minimal configuration above to create environment for an appliance that provides secure self-signed [TLS][8] access to web, database, and java application services.
+This extends the minimal configuration above to create environment for an appliance that provides secure self-signed [TLS][8] access to web, database, and java application services.
 It uses Samba for local access to backups.